RRMoelker/quote-engine/webservice/README.md

 While Poetry should pick it up automatically it is advisable to source the environment every CLI session:

     source .venv/bin/activate

+## Init DB

+To initialize the DB run:

+    python manage.my migrate

+## Admin superuser [optional]

+To create a user that can access the admin pages and has all authorizations:

+    python manage.py createsuperuser

 # Run